Marc Richards: Swindon Town

-Following his release from Northampton on 15 January 2018, Richards joined League Two side Swindon Town on a one-and-half-year deal.
+Following his release from Northampton on 15 January 2018, Richards joined League Two side Swindon Town on a one-and-a-half-year deal.
 Five days later, he made his Swindon debut during their 3–1 away defeat against Coventry City, replacing Luke Norris in the 63rd minute.
 He went onto score his first goals for the club a week later in their 4–3 victory over Crewe Alexandra, netting the opener in the 3rd minute, then completing Swindon's comeback in the 89th minute; he was named on the EFL team of the week and shared the EFL Star of the Day award with Timi Elšnik.
 Following the month of February, in which Richards netted five times in six games, he was named as the EFL League Two Player of the Month for the first time in his playing career.
 He scored 11 goals in 20 games for the "Robins", but he blamed the team's inconsistency for their failure to reach the play-offs following manager David Flitcroft's departure towards the end of the 2017–18 season.

-He picked up a shoulder injury playing in a pre-season game in July 2018 and manager Phil Brown reported that he would be out of action for at least two months.
-On 31 January 2019, he travelled to former Port Vale in expectation of a last-minute transfer being arranged, but chairman Norman Smurthwaite blamed "logistical challenges" for the deal breaking down.
+He picked up a shoulder injury playing in a pre-season game in July 2018, and manager Phil Brown reported that he would be out of action for at least two months.
+On 31 January 2019, he travelled to former club Port Vale in expectation of a last-minute transfer being arranged, but chairman Norman Smurthwaite blamed "logistical challenges" for the deal breaking down.
 He had fallen out of favour under new Swindon manager Richie Wellens and admitted that "I either wasn't good enough or wasn't quite at the races in the first half of the year".
 He was released by Swindon at the end of the 2018–19 season, having failed to start a game in the second half of the campaign.